achigbrow/prodev/README.md

 # Passion Project
 My passion, my why, is that I want to contribute meaningfully to our world.
 I can best do this by building tools that help people to do their jobs better.
 My focus is on the scientific and educational fields.
 I use my 'logic' by devising tools and methods that are simple and efficient.
 I use my 'feeling' through empathy with my end user.
 What are their trials?
 How can I help them?
 What do they need/want?

+I am currently in the beginning stages of designing a tool to assist with crowd sourcing data collection.
+My 'logic' helps me to understand the different tables I need to build and how to build the product over all.
+My 'feeling' helps me to understand how best to present the data visually and how to build from the user perspective.